intel/virtual-storage-manager/INSTALL.md

 	>      ├── cluster.manifest.sample
 	>      └── server.manifest.sample

-8. If you want to upgrade vsm binary packages only, one approach is to build release package separately (see [Build Packages](#Build_Pkg)).
+7. If you want to upgrade vsm binary packages only, one approach is to build release package separately (see [Build Packages](#Build_Pkg)).
 The generated binary packages will be in *vsmrepo* folder after unpack the release package, then you can execute below command to install binary package:
 	>
 	> 	dpkg -i <package>
 	>

-9. Now we are ready to start the automatic procedure by executing this command line:
+8. Now we are ready to start the automatic procedure by executing this command line:
 	>
-	> 	./install.sh -u ubuntu -v <version>
+	> 	./install.sh -u cephuser -v <version>
 	>

 	where *version* is the vsm version like 1.1, 2.0.

-10. If execution is blocked at any point, please try to enter "y" and move ahead.
+9. If execution is blocked at any point, please try to enter "y" and move ahead.

-11. If all goes well, you can then [login to the VSM Web UI](#VSM_Web_UI).
+10. If all goes well, you can then [login to the VSM Web UI](#VSM_Web_UI).

 #<a name="VSM_Web_UI"></a>VSM Web UI